juliuskrah/juliuskrah.github.io/about.md

 section:    about
 ---

-Julius Krah is a Software Engineering Manager at Super Tech (STL) Limited.
-He is passionate about software and the software process.
+Julius Krah is a Software Engineering Manager at Adevinta.
+He is passionate about software development.
 He started this blog to share his software engineering experiences and what he has learned in a career as an engineer.